evolvingstuff/vdw2/content/posts/dark-skinned-people-higher-risk-of-prostate-colon-and-breast-cancers-yet-again.md

 │   inner_content: `((COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins))`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins))`
 │   │   inner_content: `COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins`
-│   │   page: `COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins`
-│   │   children:
+│   │   page: `COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins`